What is the Average SAT Score?

 We calculate the national average, or mean, SAT scores for a graduating class by adding up the scores of every student in that class who took the SAT and dividing by the number of test takers.

 We also calculate average SAT scores by state, gender, race/ethnicity, and other demographics.
-You can find a complete report of SAT results for the class of 2019 on our website.
+You can find a complete report of SAT results for the class of 2021 in our SAT Suite of Assessments Annual Report.

 SAT Averages vs. SAT Percentiles